BeeBeetle/TasTrack/README.md

  2. Create user
  3. Open the main menu
  4. View calendar and tasks for the current day
-    - Page through months or select a specific date (only way to change days right now)
+    - Page through months
+    - Select a day in the current month or a full date as MM/DD/YYYY
     - Will show all tasks for selected date and should remember that date when changing menus
  5. Can view a task menu to page through tasks by day
     - Can also search for tasks by name, returning all matches